lamessad/MRLOVA/README.md

 devtools::install_github("lamessad/MRLOVA")
 ```

-## Steps to be followed
+## Steps for Mendelian Randomization Analysis with MRLOVA

+### 1. Load Summary Statistics:

-Step 1: Load the summary statistics of instrumental variables for the
+- Begin by loading the summary statistics for the instrumental
-exposure and outcome.
+  variables. \### 2.
+Harmonize Data:

-Step 2: Harmonize the data by checking the allele frequency of
+- Check the allele frequencies of palindromic SNPs.
-palindromic SNPs and flipping the sign of betaY if the effect allele in
+- Flip the sign of ‘betaY’ if the effect allele in the exposure study
-the study associated with exposure is the non-effect allele in the study
+  differs from the effect allele in the outcome study. \### 3.
+Harmonize
-associated with the outcome.
+  Data:

-Step 3: Standardize the summary statistics before performing the MR
+- Standardize the summary statistics before performing the MR analysis.
-analysis.
-This approach is the same as suggested in the software MRmix
+  This approach follows the guidelines suggested in the MRmix software
-(Qi and Chatterjee, Nat Commun 2019). step 4; MR analysis
+  (Qi and Chatterjee, Nat Commun 2019). \### 4.
+Perform MR Analysis:
+- Use the standardized and harmonized summary statistics to perform the
+  Mendelian Randomization analysis.

-If we are already using the “TwoSampleMR” package, we can utilize the
+**Note**: If you are using the “TwoSampleMR” package, you can leverage
-harmonized summary data to create the input parameters for MRLOVA as
+the harmonized summary data to create the input parameters for `MRLOVA`
-follows:
+as follows:

 ``` r
 #library(TwoSampleMR)